Low-Stress Easy Entertaining for Busy, Tired Parents: Behold “The Crappy Dinner Party”

 I’m certain these evenings created lots of happy memories.
 Yet, I can only assume, they also created a ton of stress.
-That’s a boatload of work!
+In #reallife, that’s a boatload of work!!

-You can probably guess that as I became an adult, I figured this is what was expected at dinner parties.
+You can probably guess that as I became an adult, I figured this was the normal standard for hosting dinner parties.

-Discouraged, I looked around our own house – perpetually in the middle of some half-finished renovation project, toys everywhere, dog fur covering the floors and couches, and simply no room to seat numerous people around a beautiful table… Entertaining folks at our house seemed impossible.
+Discouraged, I looked around our own house – perpetually in the middle of some half-finished renovation project, toys and clutter everywhere, dog fur covering the floors and couches, and simply no room to seat numerous people around a beautiful table… Entertaining folks "properly" at our house seemed impossible.

 I felt we couldn’t measure up.

-FUN FACT: On the rare occasion when we did have a dinner party, I was a basketcase leading up to it.
+FUN FACT!
+On the rare occasion when we did have a dinner party, I was a basket-case leading up to it.
 There was a lot of yelling and frantic cleaning.
-It was no fun for anyone — my poor husband and kids had to endure this worst version of myself.
+It was no fun for anyone — my poor husband and kids had to endure this worst version of me.
 Then the doorbell rang, I threw the vacuum cleaner into the closet, ran to the door and pasted a smile on my sweaty red face.

 For people who love socializing, we hardly ever had people over for dinner.
 Letting people see how we really live had become our secret shame.

-If you can relate, there’s good news for you and me.
+If you can relate, there’s good news for both of us.

 The Conversation That Turned Things Around